 HR / Operations - Who is out this week

 A weekly Pulse that will show who is out this week is very easy to create.
-Go to Insights and create a custom Insight with the Bookings category.
+Go to Reports and create a custom Report with the Bookings category.
 Set up the following filters: date - this week, booking type - time off, and create the Pulse using the steps described in the article.

 Now when you start your working week, you will receive an email with the report showing who is out of the office for this week!